parcel-bundler/website/src/languages/vue.md

 ## Vue 3 Features

-Since Parcel uses the latest Vue 3 beta, you can use all Vue 3 features, such as the [Composition API](https://composition-api.vuejs.org/).
+Since Parcel uses Vue 3, you can use all Vue 3 features, such as the [Composition API](https://vuejs.org/guide/extras/composition-api-faq.html).

 {% sample %}
 {% samplefile "App.vue" %}